aphrochl/LibraryManagementSystem/README.md

 - Java Development Kit (JDK) 8 or higher: [Install JDK](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)
 - IDE such as IntelliJ IDEA, Eclipse, or any Java-supporting IDE.

-Ensure you have JavaFX installed if you plan to extend or modify the GUI portion.

 ## How to Compile and Run